EvanAlx/Websites/Important.md

 # Websites
 important note:
-these are very simple websites so, maybe they are not completed or have some issues.
+these are very simple websites that I've created so, maybe they are not completed or have some issues.

+Thank You For Reading.